prebid/prebid-server/sample/README.md

 ## Common steps

 ### Steps
-1. Ensure `pbs.yaml` config file neither exists in `/etc/config` directory nor in the root directory of the repo, otherwise the `pbs.yaml` will overwrite `app.yaml`.
+1. To prevent `app.yaml` from being overwritten by other config files.
+Ensure that `pbs.yaml` or `pbs.json` config file **MUST NOT** present in the root directory of the repository.

 2. Bring up an instance by running `docker-compose up <number>_<name>` in the `sample` folder.